BeccaBlanton/getmoving/README.md

 ## Technologies

-This app was created with javascript, with a mongoDB database using mongoose.
+This app was created primarily with javascript, using express with a mongoDB database using mongoose.

 ## Installation

 no installation needed. go to site using URL here: https://dry-beach-72570.herokuapp.com/